 Having worked across many manufacturing and engineering sectors and disciplines he has a breadth and depth of experience that ideally suits senior search and selection assignments.
 To compliment his practical and academic experience he has gained professional qualifications including full Chartered Engineer status (CEng) and chartered member status of both the Institute of Engineering and Technology (IET) and Chartered Institute of Personnel & Development (CIPD).

 Production Manager – CNC Machining Birmingham, West Midlands Salary circa £40,000 (DOE) + benefits.
 An experienced Production Manager is required for an established SME manufacturing and engineering business involved in the production of bespoke machined and fabricated assemblies.
 The company are now looking to strengthen their management team and this role will hold responsibility for a small but highly skilled production team, and associated support staff.
 As Production Manager you will have an in-depth understanding of modern lean manufacturing tools and techniques and be confident and comfortable working in a full CNC milling & turning environment.
 To be considered for this Production Manager position you must have or be; Experience working as a Production Manager within a bespoke precision engineering manufacturing environment, that is fully compliant with Health, Safety & Environmental regulations.
 Solid experience of precision turning and milling on modern M/Cing centres, an ability to part-programme using a range of controllers including Fanuc, Heidenhain or Mazatrol.
 Have the “hands-on” expertise to constantly reduce cycle times on machined components using your knowledge of materials, speeds & feeds and tooling.
 Have a strong background in production planning and scheduling of works orders using ERP, ensuring that tooling and fixturing is ready and prepared so that cutting time and machine utilisation is maximised.
 A good understanding of 5S, SMED, OEE, SOP and pull systems is required together with an ability to problem solve using “5 Why” and root cause analysis.
 A strong engineering or manufacturing background ideally supported by a full machining apprenticeship with qualifications to C&G, ONC, HNC or HND or degree level.
 A real passion for Continuous Improvement and able to implement simple but effective KPIs that will drive efficiency and maximise capacity and improve quality.
 An ability to coach, train and educate employees in modern manufacturing techniques, able to develop a high-performance culture focussed on delivery and customer service.
 A solid Production Manager and machining expert, data driven with an ability to challenge and demonstrate improved ways of working, while at the same time being able to motivate create engagement and switch people on.
 This will be a challenging position and you will work as part of a close-knit management team and report directly into the Managing Director.
 As Production Manager you will have strong leadership, management and decision-making skills with a focus based on Safety, Quality, Cost, Delivery and giving the highest levels of customer service.
-Demand for this role will undoubtedly be high and interviews will be arranged very soon.
-If you have knowledge of production and manufacturing to management level and you want to be considered, please apply today.
-If you have any questions about the Production Manager role, please contact Jonathan Lee Recruitment.
+For further information please contact Simon Roberts on 01384 446113 or email email@example.com Demand for this role will undoubtedly be high and interviews will be arranged very soon.
+If you are an experienced Production Manager, with a proven CNC machining background and looking for your next challenge, please do apply today.
 Your CV will be forwarded to Jonathan Lee Executive Search, a leading technical and industrial consultancy.
-The services advertised by Jonathan Lee Executive Search are those of an Employment Agency.Permanent / Birmingham
+The services advertised by Jonathan Lee Executive Search are those of an Employment Agency.Permanent / Halesowen

 Brexit uncertainty has caused many SMEs to delay important projects or even stop crucial recruitment activities.
 During these difficult times, tapping into a pool of experienced resource could provide a solution to this problem.
 Many SMEs have not considered, or have gone so far as to dismiss, the use of interim managers as they are under the misapprehension that they are just too expensive.
 However, in reality, the cost of engaging an interim manager for a specific project or management assignment could be a very cost-effective solution and give the business some real impetus at a crucial time.
 Often the impact of doing nothing or overloading existing staff results in lost business opportunity, disgruntled staff or, worse still, key people leaving.
 We are no different at Jonathan Lee Recruitment.
 We have taken our own advice and have made the most of the skills of interim managers with excellent, cost effective results.
 We have used interim solutions to cover a number of tasks including training, HR, project management and IT and found the experience very positive.
 One of the main concerns for businesses is the cost; understanding that an interim manager’s day rate costs no more than a comparable permanent hire once the additional employment costs and benefits are accounted for.
 Experience shows us that the actual cost of direct employment adds around two thirds on top of basic pay.
 For example, in the case of an executive earning £100,000 per annum, the employer’s total costs will include national insurance, car allowance, a bonus, medical costs, pension and other benefits, as well as any unplanned costs including sickness, jury service and training.
 Of course, the secret to getting value for money and achieving the specific assignment objectives is selecting the right interim manager and engaging them based on their knowledge, skills, experience and references.
 The real advantage of an interim is their ability to hit the ground running with almost immediate effect.
 In fact, paying the right rate for the right individual can mean that projects are delivered in shorter time frames and more efficiently.
 In many cases the return on investment far exceeds the benefits initially anticipated, and, having completed the initial assignment, the interim manager is asked to pick up another project.
 Professional interim managers become trusted advisors and are very target and objective driven.
 On exiting the business, they will leave a positive lasting legacy often helping to find their permanent replacement if required. jonathan Lee interim management Jonathan Lee Interim Management successfully places interim managers across a broad range of industrial sectors and management disciplines, helping clients fill critical skills gaps with experienced managers.
 We take the time to meet our interim managers and can recommend suitable candidates that we have placed previously at short notice.
 We offer a full payroll service and legal employment framework agreement for our interim service ensuring that your interim manager is legally compliant with all the necessary insurances. contact us If you would like to discuss your interim requirements call Simon Roberts on 01384 446113 or email him.Simon Roberts